Niacinamide Vs Retinol: How Do They Compare?

 What are the benefits of using niacinamide vs retinol?

-Niacinamide and retinol solve many of the same types of skin problems [4].However, niacinamide tends to be gentler on skin, hydrating skin to solve the issue of skin irritation, while retinol often causes skin sensitivity and irritation.
+Niacinamide and retinol solve many of the same types of skin problems [4].However, niacinamide tends to be gentler on skin, hydrating skin to solve the issue of skin irritation, while retinol often causes skin sensitivity and irritation, especially for those with sensitive skin types.

 07